 You may also instruct to report based on severity (Low, Medium or High) level.

-A python dependencies checker, Safety can scan the local virtual environment, requirements file, stdin inputs for security issues.
+Safety is a Python dependencies checker that can scan the local virtual environment, requirements file, and stdin inputs for security issues.

 Keep your Python application up-to-date, compliant, and secure with PyUp’s Python Dependency Security.
 It helps you secure your code from thousands of security vulnerabilities in Python dependencies that can breach your Python code.

 Instead of spending your time manually updating and tracking each dependency, you can get PyUp to automate tasks.
 It fixes new vulnerabilities automatically and allows you to stay away from known vulnerabilities to boost your confidence in your code.

 Furthermore, PyUp maintains a database of vulnerabilities, and to date, it has recorded 472,750 Python dependencies.
 Its scanners are built for solving complex environments and scanning your files for outdated and insecure requirements.

 These scanners are also highly configurable according to your needs, and their safety CI catches vulnerabilities before the code goes to production.
 Integrate command-line tools in your CI workflows.